benjamin-heasly/pyramid/docs/signal-demo/README.md

 This demo uses an exaggerated drift rate, so the raggedness is clearly visible.

 This demo also uses a low sample rate, 10Hz, for the sinusoidal signal.
-When selecting data for each trial, the signal buffers "round in" to a whole number of samples.
+When selecting data for each trial the signal buffers "round in" to a whole number of samples.
 This results in signal chunks a fractional sample shorter than the nominal trial duration.
 This exaggerates the signal raggedness at the edges, somewhat.